DPhan817/VPN-Configuration-/README.md

 -	Create a Windows 10 virtual machine in Azure
 -	Remote Desktop into the virtual machine
--	Use whatismyipaddress.com to find the IP address and location for the VM
+-	Use whatismyipaddress.com to find the IP address and location for the virtual machine
--	Download the free version of ProtonVPN (create an account if there is no preexisting account)
+-	Download the free version of ProtonVPN
 -	In ProtonVPN, connect to a server in another country
--	Use whatismyipaddress.com to find the new IP address and location for the VM
+-	Use whatismyipaddress.com to find the new IP address and location for the virtual machine
 -	Browse a webpage to see if there are any changes to the URL or language
 -	Delete Resource Groups in Azure